barahona-research-group/hcga/README.md

 For users that are not familiar with python and would like to use this code, we apologise that it isn't available in other languages.
 However, to help set you up with have provided a description of the steps required to setup python and its necessary dependencies if you scroll down to the bottom.

-Navigate to the main folder simply type:
+For experienced users please clone the repository, navigate to the main folder and install using:

 ```
 pip install .